akoenig/codegrabber/README.md

 ## Meh, no syntax highlighting? - Hooks!

-If you are wondering why there is no syntax highlighting, because hooks :) `codegrabber` provides a straightforward hook mechanism with which you can embed your favorite syntax highlighter or, of course, do other crazy things.
+If you are wondering why there is no syntax highlighting, because hooks :) `codegrabber` provides a straightforward hook mechanism with which you can plug in your favorite syntax highlighter or, of course, do other crazy things.
 I built a hook for using the [highlight.js](http://highlightjs.org) syntax highlighter out of the box.
 Check [codegrabber-highlightjs](https://github.com/akoenig/codegrabber-highlightjs).

 But, writing your own hook and registering it is easy: